Rías Baixas: Geographical area

 The four rias that make up the Rías Baixas are distinct from the more northern Rías Altas ("Upper Rias") in location and other characteristics.
 As compared to the Rías Altas, the waters of the Rías Baixas are calmer and smoother.
 The coast that contains the Rías Altas is sometimes known as the Costa da Morte (in Galician: Coast of Death), due to a high number of shipwrecks, a fact that only underlines the turbulent nature of the waters.
 Most of the Rías Baixas have islands in the ocean near the mouth, which help to create the calm waters.

 Due to the proximity to the ocean, the climate of the area is mild and moist.
-This causes the green landscape for which the area is known.
+This creates the green landscape for which the area is known.
 The land around the Rías Baixas is also known for abundant pine and eucalyptus forests.
 Neither pine nor eucalyptus is indigenous to the area, but were introduced and have taken hold.
 Naturally occurring vegetation includes oak and chestnut trees.

 Each of the Rías Baixas shares its name with a major inland city.
 In the case of the Muros e Noia, it is two separate cities.
 The Ría de Arousa gets its name from the longer Vilagarcía de Arousa.